Adventureland (Disney): Shanghai Disneyland Park

-Shanghai Disneyland Park features an area similar to the "Adventurelands" found at other Disney parks, named Adventure Isle.
-Just like "Adventureland" at Disneyland Paris, "Adventure Isle" does not include a Jungle Cruise attraction, and instead features a ropes course called "Camp Discovery", a dinosaur-themed rapids attraction named "Roaring Rapids and Soaring Over the Horizon.
+Shanghai Disneyland Park features an area named Adventure Isle.
+Just like "Adventureland" at Disneyland Park Paris, "Adventure Isle" does not include a Jungle Cruise attraction, and instead features a ropes course called "Camp Discovery", a dinosaur-themed rapids attraction named "Roaring Rapids and Soaring Over the Horizon.
 This version is also different in the fact that it is on the right side of the main hub instead of being on the left.

 The land's story focuses around a group called the League of Adventurers, who came upon the island after their airship was driven off course in the 1930s.
 Befriending the native Arbori tribe, they have been engaged in studying their culture and the island ever since.
 Each attraction is tied to a Guardian Animal in the Arbori mythology: Roaring Rapids is the realm of Q'aráq; a giant crocodilian Guardian of Water, Soaring Over the Horizon is located in a celestial temple to Q'otar; a condor spirit of the air, and Camp Discovery lies in the realm of Q'ai; the fanged cat guardian of the earth.